 Year Two Class Page

-Teacher: Mrs Hill
+Teacher: Mrs Phillips

-Teaching Assistant: Miss Woodard
+Teaching Assistant: Miss Woodard and Mrs Samson (mornings), Miss Taylor (afternoons)

 Welcome to Year Two